-Vaccine effectiveness (VE)
+Vaccine Effectiveness (VE)

-VE will be estimated among children eligible to be vaccinated with ROTATEQ® once the sample size is sufficient to reach 80% statistical power.

-In order to measure the VE against RVGE receiving treatments in hospitals, logistic regression will be used to compare the likelihood of ROTATEQ® vaccination (defined as three doses of ROTATEQ® according to the recommended schedule plus 14 days) among RVGE cases to that of RV negative AGE.
+The VE will be estimated among children eligible to be vaccinated with ROTATEQ®.
+In order to estimate the VE against RVGE receiving treatments in hospitals, logistic regression will be fitted for each primary objective to estimate the odds ratio of RVGE associated with ROTATEQ® vaccination (defined as three doses of ROTATEQ® according to the recommended schedule plus 14 days), adjusted for potential confounders such as age, gender, calendar time of onset, location (urban/rural) and hospital (more details will be provided in the Staitsitcal Analysis Plan).
+The VE will be calculated as 1 minus the odds ratio.

-VE will be stratified if numbers allow according to and adjusted for age, gender, calendar time of onset, location (urban/rural) and hospital.
-Second Second Secon
+VE will be stratified and adjusted if numbers allow according to age, gender, calendar time of onset, location (urban/rural) and hospital.